-Congress Might Cut Disaster Aid To Fund The Border Wall And It's A Terrible Idea
+Disaster Aid Funding Could Be Cut To Pay For The Border Wall, & This Is Terrible Timing

 But if Harvey hadn't hit Houston, would they have done it?

-This isn't the first time Republicans have suggested cutting fundamental services: per The Washington Post, the Trump administration also considered funding cuts to the Coast Guard in order to pay for the wall.
+This isn't the first time Republicans have suggested cutting fundamental services.
+Per The Washington Post, the Trump administration also considered funding cuts to the Coast Guard in order to pay for the wall.
 The freakin' Coast Guard.
-(And they likely won't be the last cuts considered.)
+(And that likely won't be the last cuts considered.)

 If Harvey hadn't happened and the cuts did pass, it's hard to think about the damage that could be done by the next superstorm, or how long and painful recovery might be without enough monetary assistance.
-After all, climate change scientists and meteorologists are warning us that storms like Harvey are going to become more and more common as climate change worsens.
+After all, climate change scientists and meteorologists are warning that storms like Harvey are going to become more and more common as climate change worsens.

 So, really, there's no good time to cut these funds.